its-miroma/fow/how-to/install/multimc.md

 # How to Install: MultiMC

 [MultiMC](https://multimc.org/) does not support automatic updates by default.
-However, FO has developed a custom MultiMC pack that uses [packwiz](https://github.com/packwiz/packwiz) to perform updates automatically.
+However, FO has developed a custom MultiMC pack to perform updates automatically.
+Read more about the [MultiMC auto-updating pack](multimc.md#how-does-it-work)

-We recommend following the [instructions to get automatic updates](multimc.md#automatic-updates), but you can also follow the [easier instructions](multimc.md#easier-installation) at the cost of having to update manually.
+{% hint style="info" %}

-You may also want to use one of the other [launchers supported by FO](README.md), which offer easier installation, updates and mod management.
+You may also want to use one of the other [launchers supported by FO](./), which offer easier installation, updates and mod management.

-## Automatic Updates
+{% endhint %}

+{% tabs %}
+{% tab title="Automatic Updates (recommended)" %}
 1. Download and install [Java 21](https://download.fo/java21)
 2. Download FO's MultiMC pack for your preferred Minecraft version from [GitHub Releases](https://github.com/Fabulously-Optimized/fabulously-optimized/releases):
    * [`1.21.3`](https://github.com/Fabulously-Optimized/fabulously-optimized/releases/download/v6.4.0-alpha.5/Fabulously.Optimized.MC.1.21.3.auto-update.zip)